lewisclark4/CI-MilestoneProjectThree/README.md

 | Mi Browser       | Mobile     | Excellent - Fully compatible                                 | Version 12.4.4-g       |
 | Safari           | iPad       | Excellent - Fully compatible                                 | Version 12.4.8         |

+Given the introduction of Microsoft Edge, I am reasonably comfortable to have some issues with IE11, as I have added a Javascript message that will advise users with IE11, that to have the best experience using the site, they should upgrade their browser.

 ### Google Lighthouse

 I used Google Lighthouse in the chrome browser to help improve performance & improve Accessibility by flagging missing alt tags for images etc.